-Girl’s 8-year-search for a home ends with Holland couple
+Girl’s 8-year-search for a home ends in Holland

 Holland — “We call her story the ‘Abbey Road,’ ” Terrie Morrow said.
 “Evidence and proof that God searches for us and fights for us.”